marhar/sqlminus/orapig/README.md

 PL/SQL supports an array data type.
 This can be used to enhance efficiency or better reflect your application's logical interface.

-..
-TODO: more verbiage on arrays

 Example: keywords

 Suppose you have a package that manipulates keywords that has a *set_keyword* procedure.

-..
-TODO: show procedure body

 To set a number of keywords on an identifier, you could repeatedly call the procedure::